ymkm/microbatch/README.md

 ### Coroutines for asynchronous processing

 The library uses [Coroutines](https://kotlinlang.org/docs/coroutines-overview.html) for asynchronous processing, allowing jobs to be submitted and processed concurrently.
-This design decision was made to improve performance and scalability.
-Coroutines are lightweight and efficient compared to using threads directly and run on top of a dedicated thread-pool.
+This design decision was made to ensure performance and scalability.
+Coroutines are lightweight and efficient compared to using threads directly, and run on top of a dedicated thread-pool.

-Co-routine techniques include:
+Coroutine techniques used by the library include:

-*  `launch` and `async` blocks to run code in separate child coroutines
+* Use of `launch` and `async` blocks to run code in separate child coroutines.
-*  `CompletableDeferred` promises are returned from job submissions to allow clients to `await()` asynchronous results
+* Returning `CompletableDeferred` promises from job submissions to allow clients to `await()` asynchronous results.
-* `cancelAndJoin()` function supports the safe stopping of the `BatchProcessor`
+* Safely stopping the `BatchProcessor` with the  `cancelAndJoin()` function.

 ### Thread-safe shared-state access
 The library uses thread-safe data structures and synchronization mechanisms to ensure safe access to shared state,